CudoVentures/cosmos-sdk/README.md

 ## Disambiguation

 This Cosmos SDK project is not related to the [React-Cosmos](https://github.com/react-cosmos/react-cosmos) project (yet).
 Many thanks to Evan Coury and Ovidiu (@skidding) for this Github organization name.
 As per our agreement, this disambiguation notice will stay here.

+## Changes to Cudos fork of cosmos-sdk

+Below are described the changes that Cudos have implemented to the cosmos-sdk for the purpose of Cudos Network.

+### Add group module

+We have manually added group module from cosmos-sdk v0.46.0 to our forked version of the cosmos-sdk.